bpmagents/ABBPS/README.md

 -------------------------------------------------------------------------------------------------

-ABBPS

-This repository contains the accompanying resources for the ABBPS book.
+This repository contains the accompanying resources for the Agent-Based Business Process Simulation book.
 The book's website is: https://abmsim.di.unito.it/abm4bpm/

 The repository is organised around the format of the book.
 In each subdirectory you can find models, data and other materials used in the corresponding chapter.

-Chapter 1: Introducing Agent-based Simulation for Business Processes

-Chapter 2: The Analysis of Business Processes
+Chapter 1: Introducing Agent-based Simulation for Business Processes Chapter 2: The Analysis of Business Processes
 Chapter 3: Agent and Organization Studies

 Chapter 4: Agent-based Simulation with NetLogo